rudderlabs/rudderstack-docs/destinations/continuous-integration/appcenter.md

 ```
 {% endtab %}
 {% tab title="Flutter" %}
-To add AppCenter to your Flutter project:

-Add the RudderStack-App Center module to your app using :
+To add AppCenter to your Flutter project, add the RudderStack-App Center module to your app by following these steps:

 * Open `pubspec.yaml`  and add `rudder_integration_appcenter_flutter` under `dependencies` section: